 Overall, the Board of directors play a critical role in setting corporate strategies and strategic direction to ensure the interests of shareholders are protected and value is enhanced.
-Through their expertise, the Board is able to provide valuable insights, advice, and oversight to ensure the company is managed in the best interests of its shareholders.
-The Board works closely with the Board Secretary and the other department to ensure that all legal and regulatory requirements are met and that the company's financial performance is regularly monitored.
+Through their expertise, the Board is able to provide valuable insights, advice, and .